 - Pour the mass onto the hot pan and form a pancakes with a diameter of approximately 15-20 cm and thickness of about 1.5 cm.
 You may press them with spatula a bit.

 - Fry the pancake until it is slightly condense.
 On the top side of the pancake, place two or three slices of bacon and fry for a while.
-Turn the pancake and fry for about 1-2 minutes, turn it over again (bacon up) and fry for a while.
+Turn the pancake and fry for about 1-2 minutes and then turn it over again (bacon up) and fry for a while.

 - Remove the pancake from the pan.
-Sprinkle it generously with nori seaweed cut into thin stripes or aonori powder or chives (or everything – you can add to okonomiyaki the toppings you like*) and katsubushi flakes.
+Sprinkle it generously with nori seaweed cut into thin stripes or aonori powder or chives (or anything else as you can add to okonomiyaki the toppings you like*) and katsubushi flakes.
 Finally, splash it with okonomiyaki sauce and mayonnaise.
 In Japan they have a special mayonnaise and mayonnaise bottles with the perforated cap, which enables to decorate okonomiyaki with thin lines of mayonnaise.

 *) Okonomiyaki (お好み焼き, o-konomi-yaki) – the name of the dish is derived from the words konomu (好む) meaning “like” and yaku (焼く) meaning “to bake”, “to grill”.

 I hope you will try my recipe for okonomiyaki Kansai style.
-If you do, please share the comments and the photos!
+If you do, please share the comments and the photos on my Facebook!

 Bon appetite!
 Itadakimasu!